conlpate/dsc-phase-3-project/README.md

 1. Assign Test/Train Data to Model
 2. Check Test/Train Performance
-3. ROC/AUC scores
+3. Confusion Matrix
-4. Confusion matrix
+4. ROC/AUC scores
-5. Investigate scores (Accuracy, Precision, F1, Recall)
+5. Investigate scores

 **For our DTC and RFC models, we'll use a gridsearch to tune our results.**